How does Article Forge content compare to human-written content? A Case Study

-This test was last run on December 15th, 2020 with Article Forge 2.6.Skip to the results
+This test was last run on September 2nd, 2022.Skip to the results

 Given that there is a large range in the quality and price of human-written content, we created a 5-star scoring system.
 In this scoring system, 1-star is the lowest quality, cheapest, human-written content and 5-star content is equivalent to an article published in the New York Times, or similar.

 Our goal is to progressively benchmark against each content level as Article Forge improves.

 The last time we ran this test, Article Forge beat 1-star content written by freelancers.
 So, with our most recent update, we tested Article Forge against 1-star and 2-star human-written content.

 We paid real people to read hundreds of pairs of ~750 word articles - one written by Article Forge and one written by a freelancer.
 The readers were not told where the articles came from and were simply asked to choose which they thought was better based on: overall quality, readability, general flow, syntax, accuracy, usefulness, and grammar.

 The article topics were selected by randomly sampling over 2 million user keywords to create a diverse dataset across many industries and niches.
 The topics range from “the benefits of planting trees” to “blockchain in the automotive industry” and cover both short tail (broad) and long tail (specific) keywords.

 We then generated an article for each topic with Article Forge and purchased an article about each topic from freelance writers.
 We paid an average of $5.90 per 1-star article ($0.78 per 100 words) and an average of $8.35 per 2-star article ($1.11 per 100 words).

 When comparing Article Forge articles directly to 1-star quality human-written articles, readers thought Article Forge articles were better 221.28% more often than the human-written articles.
 The results were statistically significant with a p-value of 0.00000000000000.